 Choose your prospecting method.
 The Emerald Hollow Mine offers visitors three different ways to search for emeralds.
 According to the Emerald Hollow Mine website, staff is available to help you identify any specimens you may find.

 Choose the sluicing method if you prefer to sit in relative comfort while searching for emeralds.
 For a $5 admission fee, prospectors can sit at the covered sluiceway and rinse buckets of ore to find minerals and other valuable gemstones.
 One bucket of ore is provided free with your sluicing permit.
 Additional buckets range from $2 to $100.

 Go “creeking.”
 For an additional $3, you can use the sluiceway and mine the mineral-rich creek bed for emeralds.
 You can rent a creek screen and shovel for $1 plus a $5 refundable deposit.

-Purchase a $15 combination permit to enjoy the full experience of the mine.
+Purchase a $15 combination permit to enjoy the full experience of gem mining in NC.
 With this permit you can sluice, creek and even dig in the designated areas of the mine.
 You can rent digging tools for $2 plus a $10 refundable deposit.
 All gems and minerals that you find are yours to keep.

 - Emerald Hollow Mines also has a complete lapidary shop that will cut your gemstones and even place them in jewelry for you.

 - The Crabtree Emerald Mine is patrolled but not supervised.
 Always use extreme caution when digging.
 It is best suited to prospectors with a little experience.

 - The Emerald Hollow Mine website recommends that you wear old clothes and shoes.
 You should plan on getting very dirty.
 Bring an extra change of clothes along with a towel, sunscreen and bug spray.